-At a minimum, you must install a primary and secondary NEN HA pair in one of the Supercluster regions.
+At a minimum, you must install a primary and secondary NEN HA pair in a Supercluster region.

 The following diagram illustrates how to plan your NEN installation in a PCE Supercluster deployment:

 CPU, Memory, and Storage Requirements

 To install NEN(s) to support a given number of Server Load Balancers and Virtual IPs, your hardware must meet the hardware requirements detailed in this section.